 - Development notifications (including Decision Notification Forms for approved development applications) and any applicable conditions.

-A Section 187 search (rates) provides information on the any liabilities for rates or charges attached to a land area in accordance with the Local Government Act 1999.
+A Section 187 search (rates) provides information on any liabilities for rates or charges attached to a land area in accordance with the Local Government Act 1999.
 This search only includes a rates certificate which outlines rates levied for the current financial year and any outstanding rates owed.

 How to order a Section 7 or Section 187 search